kierennicolas/RISCyPodcast/README.md

 # Riscy-PodMan

-Riscy-PodMan is a terminal podcast manager for RISC OS and Linux.
+Riscy-PodMan is a terminal podcast download manager for RISC OS and Linux.

 It is designed to stay simple:
 - standard library only